-To do that, access your localhost URL from Google Chrome browser and then open our Chrome Extension to create your content.
+To do that, access your localhost URL from the Google Chrome browser and open our Chrome Extension to create your content.

-Important: When you are in the panel and want to create a new Guide or a Hotspot, you will be asked to enter a page URL where you want to start creating your content.
+Important: When you are in the panel and want to create a new Guide or a Hotspot, you will be asked to enter a page URL to start creating your content.

 If you try opening a localhost URL, the automatic redirect won't work.
-So, instead, you should arrive in your localhost URL and open the extension via its icon.
+So, instead, you should arrive at your localhost URL and open the extension via its icon.

 Installing UserGuiding on an offline-accessible host

-If you are developing and managing your web platform on offline mode, UserGuiding also covers that.
+If you are developing and managing your web platform on offline mode, please note that UserGuiding does not cover that.